 To and from Cardigan, see routes 412 (Cardigan-Haverfordwest), and X50 (Cardigan-Aberystwyth).
 For times see htpps://www.ceredigion.gov.uk/index.cfm?articleid=483

 Parking: Free parking near castle.

-Facilities: The village has pubs, a restaurant and shops.
+Facilities: The village has pubs, a post office and shops.

 Sian Rees, A Guide to Ancient and Historic Wales (London: HMSO, 1992)